DrakeMorin/SmackTalker/README.md

 Bluetooth is one of the least used modes of communication between devices.
 We wish to expand in this small market as this is our group's first application.

-Having learned Git and GitHub, we plan to use GitHub to help our collaboration, and track our project over its development.
-Keeping with that, we will endeavour to make commits based on each logical change.

-Note that many commits from April 11 - 13 were attempted fixes at resolving missing code.
-This issue was eventually resolved.

 FEATURES:
 -Send and receive messages each containing message, senderID, and time stamp